m00re/orchestration-docker/README.md

 All Docker container instances are configured to use the [JSON file logging driver](https://docs.docker.com/engine/admin/logging/json-file/).
 With this setup, Docker logs will be stored in ```/var/lib/docker/containers/**/*-json.log```.

-Based on these files, it is possible to deploy an ELK-based log management solution.
-This orchestration already provides all required ELK components and a matching configuration for each of them.

-For more details please take a look at the dedicated chapter [Log Monitoring](monitoring/README.md).